The History of LMC

 - It had greatly helped forty-two LMC dealers over a very critical period.
 Kept their organizations together and gave them some real stature in their communities, as well as a pretty fair inventory of hard-to-get lumber when it was all over.

 LMC has gone through many changes since the original thirty-five got together in 1935.
 That first year the volume was almost $600,000.
-Today, there are over 365 stockholder companies and annual sales volume exceeds two and a half billion dollars.
+Today, there are over 365 stockholder companies and annual sales volume exceeds two billion dollars.